what do I bring to tech editing?

 - An estimate (once you send me a PDF of the pattern).

-- A reasonable turnaround – typically within a week and potentially faster depending on my current schedule.
+- A reasonable turnaround – typically within two weeks and potentially faster depending on my current schedule.

 - Full tech edit, including all stages of proofs, until we are both satisfied.

 - Pattern support for as long as is necessary.

 what will editing entail?

 - Proofing of spelling, typos, grammar, and punctuation.